 Metadata: The information used to describe the content as well as the technical properties of a digital asset, such as subject, restrictions, location, title or other descriptors.

 Permissions: These are the level of access which users are assigned within an Image Relay library.
 Permissions are set at the folder level, with Admins assigning what folders users can see, and whether they can download, share, upload and more.
 All Image Relay libraries have unlimited Basic User Permissions.
-The number of Admin permissions is based on the level of Image Relay subscription.
+Account subscription may determine the allotment of admin users.

 Tags: Hyperlinked descriptors from a controlled vocabulary to help catalog or relate assets.
 Simply adding descriptive text to assets is not ‘tagging’, rather that is describing.